+This paper examines the use of a Learning Technology Interface (LTI) to support the completion of a recording workbook with audio examples over a 10-week period.
+The VLE provided contingent support to studio users for technical problems encountered in the completion of four recording tasks.
+Previous research has investigated how students collaborate and problem-solve during a short session in the recording studio using technology as a contingent support tool.
+In addition, online message boards have been used to record problems encountered when completing a prescribed task (critical-incident recording).
 A mixed-methods case study approach was used in this study.
-The students' interactions within the LTI were logged (i.e. frequency, time, duration and type of support) and their feedback was elicited via a user questionnaire at the end of the project.
-Data for this study demonstrate that learning technology can be a successful support tool, and also highlight the frequency and themes concerning the types of recording-practice information accessed by the learners.
+The students interactions within the LTI were logged (i.e. frequency, time, duration, type of support) and their feedback was elicited via a user questionnaire at the end of the project.
+Data for this study demonstrates that learning technology can be a successful support tool, and also highlights the frequency and themes concerning the types of recording practice information accessed by the learners.

 King, A. (2009).
 An expert in absentia: a case study for using technology to support recording studio practice. https://doi.org/10.1386/jmte.2.2-3.175_1